How to install napari on your machine

 conda install -c conda-forge napari

-To install the “next-release” version from github via pip, call
+To install the latest version with yet to be released features from github via pip, call

 After installation you should be able to launch napari from the command line by simply running